zhenghaohe/philipcdavis.github.io/_posts/2017-03-29-write-for-yourself.md

 A life shifting idea is more important than a blog post.
 Writing will slow you down so you can observe the shape of your idea and flesh it out.

->the act of composition, or creation, disciplines the mind; writing is one way to go about thinking, and the practice and habit of writing not only drain the mind but supply it, too. <br><br> - Strunk and White
+>The act of composition, or creation, disciplines the mind; writing is one way to go about thinking, and the practice and habit of writing not only drain the mind but supply it, too. — Strunk and White

 Start an anonymous blog.